The former Managing Director in Citibank’s Corporate and Investment Bank shares his experiences building the company’s EMEA alumni program.Read more

 Consider it bonus points if they mention your platforms on other business-related networks!

-In this case, ORM (online reputation management) is also vital.
+In this case, online reputation management is also vital.
 Ideally, you need a dedicated person to keep track of social mentions in real-time.
-This way, your company can respond timeously if something negative should arise online.
-In cases like these, quick (yet considered) responses are vital.
+This way, your company can respond in timely manner if something negative should arise online.
+In cases like these, quick (though considered) responses are vital.

 5. Engagement In Platform